 This post is sponsored by Stikwood.
-As always, I would never use or share products I didn’t love and want you to love too!
+As always, I would never use or share products I don’t love or want you to love too!

-I’ve lived with these dressers in our bedroom since my husband and I married 13 years ago.
+My husband and I have lived with these dressers in our bedroom since we married 13 years ago.
 They are his childhood bedroom dressers.
 They are solid wood and even though they aren’t my style I couldn’t justify buying something new.
 Here we are 13 years later and I can’t believe I didn’t do this sooner!
 Actually, it took me this long to decided what I wanted to do with them.
 Let me share my Restoration Hardware dresser knockoff for a fun dresser makeover with Stikwood.

 Let me share a few before pictures.